Five Suggestions for Shorter Turn Times

-Appraising is a constantly changing profession.
-On a regular basis, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
-They do this additional work to guarantee the end user receives the best data available.
-In order to keep up with the always changing requirements, Allen Appraisal Service is constantly seeking additional tools and improving processes to increase efficiency so we can do more work for you.
-Since Allen Appraisal Service knows that time is important to everyone, we've listed some things you can do to lessen turn times on any appraisals you order with Allen Appraisal Service.
+The appraisal profession is constantly evolving.
+Often, it seems, appraisers are asked to offer extra information or have steps added to their research.
+All to ensure the end user receives the best data available.
+To stay current with the always changing requirements, Allen Appraisal Service is continuously acquiring additional tools and tweaking processes to increase efficiency so we can do more work for you.
+At Allen Appraisal Service we know that time is important to everybody, so here are a couple of items you can do to trim turn times whenever you order an appraisal with Allen Appraisal Service.

-When you order online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and nor will you wonder whether we got the request.
+With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to retype information from a fax, and nor will you wonder whether we got the order.

-There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with the assignment.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to contact us if you have any questions about your property or an assignment we're working on for you.
+If you have any questions about your property or a job we're working on for you, don't hesitate to call us at

-Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them as soon as possible will likely make your report arrive without delay.
+It's relatively easy to appraise a cookie-cutter home.
+What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive earlier.

-One of the most time consuming parts of the appraisal process is confirming an appointment with the occupants of the home.
-It's understandable for a homeowner to be uneasy with a stranger inspecting every corner of their home, taking photos, and making lots of notes.
-A common belief is that they should make the place spotless before the appraiser comes by, with the notion that will increase the value.
-And will reschedule the appraisal inspection until they have cleaned.
+One of the most time consuming steps of the appraisal process is confirming an appointment with the occupants of the home.
+Some homeowners are understandably uneasy with the idea an unknown persons wants to come in their home, look around, and make lots of notes.
+Many commonly think they must make the place spotless before the appraisal inspection, having the thought that will increase the appraised value.
+And will reschedule the inspection until they can get around to cleaning.

-Hearing it directly from you -- a person they've been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has multiple pages of relevant information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Advise them to call us if they want to meet our staff and learn more about our services.
-Remind them it's to their advantage to set the appointment promptly!
+Hearing it directly from you -- a person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely go a long way toward trimming the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have many pages of helpful information for homeowners and others regarding the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+Remind them it's to their benefit to set the appointment promptly!

-Why not our website as a resource to follow your report's status?
+Use our website to track your report's status.

-Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-There's no faster or easier way to keep track of the status of your report.
+Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is instantly available to you online.
+It's never been easier to keep track of the status of your report.

 Paying PMI?